internetofdrums/internet-drum-pattern-spec/README.md

 ## Data size

-Since note lenth and velocity information are represented by whole numbers ranging from 0 to 127, their information fits in one 8-bit byte.
+Since note length and velocity information are represented by whole numbers ranging from 0 to 127, their information fits in one 8-bit byte.
 Given 512 data parts per drum pattern and the constraint that every note's data, even if zero, should be defined, we need exactly **512 bytes** for every drum pattern.